 - If it’s a legal issue, go to HR (if the company has it).
 Your manager may not take a legal issue as seriously as HR, who will generally be well-versed in employment law and the risks of ignoring it.
 However, it’s important to keep in mind that HR is not automatically on your side.
 When starting a career, many people don’t know this.
 But the Human Resources department primarily exists to protect the company.

 When to Keep Quiet

 - Timing is everything.
-If you’re in the middle of a tight release and things aren’t going well, it’s best to wait for the release to go live before broaching the issue.
-Ideally your team will have post-mortem calls to discus what went well (or poorly) during the last sprint.
+Let’s say that you’re in the middle of a tight release and things aren’t going well Ideally, it’s best to wait for the release to go live before broaching the issue.
+In a perfect world, your team will have post-mortem calls to discus what went well (or poorly) during the last sprint.
 But even when that’s not the case, it’s still better to wait for a more calm moment.
-Otherwise, you risk making things even more stressful for everyone rushing to beat the block on a tight deadline.
+Otherwise, you risk making things even more stressful for everyone rushing to beat the clock on a tight deadline.
 The people you need to talk to will also have more focus and availability to hear you out when not under fire.

 - Avoid being reactionary.
 Always take the time to think before you bring up any kind of serious grievance at work.
 Even the most intense anger can dissipate quickly, and you don’t want to let the heat of the moment get the best of you.
 Doing so can make you look aggressive to your colleagues, which will also result in being taken less seriously.
 Give yourself space to think about how you truly feel after you’ve had some time to sit with your initial reaction.
 If you still feel justified in your outlook, by all means bring it up – and at that point, you’ll be able to do so more calmly.